EnviroDIY/LearnEnviroDIY/_episodes/11-TelemetryIntro.md

 **Communication Protocols for Telemetry** include familiar internet protocols and also more modern protocols designed specifically for IoT, such as:
 - FTP
 - HTTP SOAP web services api
 - HTTP REST web services api
 - Message Queuing Telemetry Transport (MQTT)
 - UDP CoAP
-NOTE: both the client (your station or device) and the server BOTH need to be configured to use the same protocol.
+    -NOTE: the client (your station or device) and the server BOTH need to be configured to use the same protocol.

 Any of these Communication Protocols can operate over any physical connectivity layer.